 |Department:||Department of Applied Social Studies|

 |Supervisor:||Dr Julian Lai|

 College students -- China -- Hong Kong -- Psychology.

 |Abstract:||The aim of this study was to investigate the effects of the daily hassles and resilience on tertiary students’ well-being in Hong Kong.
 Relevant literature researches identified that resilience has been referred to as a constellation of personal resources.
 One of the most significant was the disposition of optimism.
 Additional suggestion shows that resilience has been referred to a person who can remain physically healthy even undergoing an experience high level of stress.
 Participants were 154 undergraduate Hong Kong students, in which each of them were asked to complete a cross-sectional survey.
 A tailored hassles scale for the students was used.
 Results of a multiple regression analyses indicated that hassles and resilience had a significant interaction in predicting a person’s well-being level.
 Future studies could examine the more stable personality dispositions for a more appreciate measure of the personal well-being disposition.|

-|Appears in Collections:||OAPS - Dept. of Applied Social Studies|
+|Appears in Collections:||OAPS - Dept. of Social and Behavioural Sciences |

-Items in CityU IR are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in Digital CityU Collections are protected by copyright, with all rights reserved, unless otherwise indicated.